mattwar/Dumbo/src/Dumbo/Strategies.md

 - ### Fat

-    This type union is implemented as a field for each possible member type of the union.
+    This type union is implemented as a struct with a field for each possible member type of the union.
     and an enum field for determining which type and field is in use.

     It has the largest footprint, since it must include space for all the possible member types.